 The main application of laser cladding is to make the surface of machine tools more resistant against abrasion, corrosion or temperature shocks.
 Such challenges are met in many industry, for example when machine parts are exposed to intense forces, hot aggressive exhaust gases, to sea water or to abrasive substances.
 Laser-applied claddings then often provide substantial advantages, particularly in terms of lifetime or possibilities for repair.

 Laser cladding may be applied either in the original fabrication process of a part or later on in the context of refurbishing or repair.
-Examples for repaired objects are turbine blades, gear wheels and cutting tools.
+Examples of repaired objects are turbine blades, gear wheels and cutting tools.
 Claddings can be applied to large areas or alternatively only to isolated critical areas.

 In contrast to other methods such as laser alloying, cladding processes involve only moderate heating and no melting of the base surface, so that there is no substantial intermixing of the materials at the interface – only the formation of a sufficiently strong metallurgical bond.
 As the material becomes fully solid already at a relatively high temperature, substantial mechanical stress can be “frozen” into the microstructure in the case of rapid cooling, but may be reduced by annealing processes for slower cooling.

 Laser cladding is also called buildup welding In contrast to other methods of laser welding, the purpose is not to join different solid parts, but to form a cladding from a material which is applied in different form, e.g. as a powder or a wire.
 Usually, the thickness of the cladding layer is small compared with the thickness of the base part.